GiacomoCappellazzo/KTL_quadrature/README.md

 Numerical tests on equispaced nodes show that some static choices of the map's parameter improve the results of the composite trapezoidal rule, while a dynamic approach achieves larger stability and faster convergence, even when the sampling nodes are perturbed.

+### Poster: On Kosloff Tal-Ezer least-squares quadrature formulas

+We presented this work as a [poster](poster/Poster_KTL.pdf) at "[5th Dolomites Workshop on Constructive Approximation and Applications](https://events.math.unipd.it/dwcaa21/)".